santanafelipe98/flappybirdjs-clone/README.md

 # flappybirdjs-clone
-A clone of the Flappy Bird game made with purely Vanilla JS, HTML and CSS
+A clone of the Flappy Bird game made with pure Vanilla JS, HTML and CSS